-Anthony “Wayland” Johnson (’61) is rightly proud of what he and nine other Wake Forest students did in 1960.
-It really wasn’t a big deal, he said, although in reality it was historic when white students from Wake Forest sat down at a whites-only lunch counter with Black students from what’s now Winston-Salem State University.
+Anthony “Wayland” Johnson (’61) is rightly proud of what he and nine other Wake Forest students did in February 1960.
+At the time, he didn’t think it was that big a deal, although in reality it was historic when white students from Wake Forest sat down at a whites-only lunch counter with Black students from what’s now Winston-Salem State University.

 He doesn’t want the significance of the Winston-Salem sit-in protests, which led to the desegregation of the city’s restaurants and lunch counters, to be forgotten.
 “In my lifetime, I treasure what we did that day as the most important thing I ever did,” Johnson wrote in a letter to Wake Forest Magazine this summer.
 “We never regarded ourselves as heroes.
 We simply believed the status quo was wrong.”